MBCProject/mbc-markdown/execution/conditional-execution.md

 </tr>
 <tr>
 <td><b>Last Modified</b></td>
-<td><b>21 November 2022</b></td>
+<td><b> 4 May 2023</b></td>
 </tr>
 </table>

 # Conditional Execution

-Malware checks system environment conditions or characteristics to determine execution path.
-For example, malware may not run or be dormant unless system conditions are right, or a file that is dropped may vary according to the execution environment.
+Malware checks system environment conditions or characteristics to determine its execution path.
+For example, malware may not run or may be dormant unless system conditions are favorable, or a file that is dropped may vary its behavior according to the execution environment.
 Conditional execution in malware happens autonomously, not because of an attacker's command.
+Such execution is realized when control flow of the malicious program changes with branching instructions in the code, e.g., conditional/unconditional jumps or ‘if’ statements.

 This behavior is related to the **Dynamic Analysis Evasion ([B0003](../anti-behavioral-analysis/dynamic-analysis-evasion.md))** behavior that obstructs dynamic analysis in a sandbox, emulator, or virtual machine.